 Ruga has created traveling and online documentary exhibits on the struggle for a multicultural future in Bosnia, the war and aftermath in Kosovo, and on an immigrant community in Holyoke, Mass.
 In February 2010, Ruga curated SDN's first exhibition at powerHouse Arena in New York on the global recession.
 The photographers were winners of an SDN call for entries.
 The second SDN live exhibition "Ten Years after 9/11" was shown at powerHouse Arena in September 2011.
 Ruga has continued to curate exhibitions for SDN in New York and other locations.

-From 1984 to 2010, he was the owner and creative director of Visual Communications, a graphic design firm located in Lowell, Mass.
-His clients included Physicians for Human Rights, the International and US Campaigns to Ban Landmines, the Albert Schweitzer Fellowship, the Civil Rights Program at Harvard Law School, the St. Boniface Haiti Foundation, and other non-profit, educational, and human rights organizations.
+Ruga is also the owner and creative director of Visual Communications, a graphic design firm located in Concord, Mass.
+His client list includes Physicians for Human Rights, the International and US Campaigns to Ban Landmines, the Albert Schweitzer Fellowship, the Civil Rights Program at Harvard Law School, the St. Boniface Haiti Foundation, and other non-profit, educational, and human rights organizations.
 His design work includes websites for many of the above organizations.
 To find out more about his graphic design firm, see: www.vizcom.com

 From 1993 through 2009, Ruga was the founder and president of the Center for Balkan Development, a non-profit organization established to help stop the genocide in Bosnia and create a just and sustainable future in the former Yugoslavia.

 Glenn has a B.A. in Social Theory from the University of Massachusetts in Amherst, and a MFA in Graphic and Advertising Design from Syracuse University.
 He also has a certificate in Interactive Communications from Massachusetts College of Art.